Skip to content

 The parental benefit and residence abroad?

-As a parent, you are only entitled to a parental benefit if your place of residence or habitual abode is in Germany.
-You cannot emigrate and move your center of life to another country and continue to receive a parental allowance simultaneously.
-The only exceptions are cross-border commuters and expatriates, discussed below.
+As a parent, you are only entitled to parental allowance if your place of residence or usual abode is in Germany.
+You cannot emigrate and move the center of your life to another country and continue to receive parental allowance at the same time.

-Stay abroad during parental leave.
-You do not have to live or stay in Germany during parental leave, and the only requirement is that your child lives with you and that you have an employment contract under German law or are under contract with a German employer.
-Some parents use parental leave for travel or a more extended stay abroad – that is no problem.
-However, you are not entitled to the parental benefit payments in this case.
+During parental leave abroad?
+You do not have to live or remain in Germany during parental leave.
+The only requirement is that your child lives with you and that you have an employment contract under German law or are under contract with a German employer.
+Some parents use parental leave for traveling or a longer stay abroad – this is not a problem.

 Parental allowance for cross-border commuters

-According to European law, since the parental benefit is a family benefit, there are advantages for cross-border commuters.
+Since the parental allowance is a family benefit under European law, there are advantages for cross-border commuters.
 In the best case, they are entitled to family benefits from both countries.
-The country of employment principle applies: The country where you work is primarily responsible for family benefits.
+The principle of the country of employment applies: the country in which you work is primarily responsible for family benefits.

 Cross-border commuters are divided into two categories: